ARION

 Celeste raised her eyebrows, but nodded.
 “Ah, I see what the fuss is about then.
 It isn’t about the actual nudity, but it keeps the furniture clean.”

 “Something like that.
-It also provides a modicum of privacy if you get down to walk on all fours and forget to keep your tail down.”
+The shorts also provide a modicum of privacy if you get down to walk on all fours and forget to keep your tail down.”

 The skunk nodded.
 “Waking up to discover such transformations have been traumatic for some,” he said.
 “It’s my job to help you get used to the idea.
 We can’t go back to the way we were and we cannot go back to Earth, so we must all learn to cope with the changes in our lives.”